-This Approved Code of Practice (ACoP) and guidance applies to woodworking machinery, with the exception of hand held portable machines, used in all working environments for processing, cutting and shaping timber and composite materials.
-It has been produced following consultation and approved by the Minister for Social Security under Article 10 of the Health & Safety at Work (Jersey) Law, 1989 (as amended).
-The ACoP provides practical guidance on the arrangements for the safe use of woodworking machines which are considered to meet the legal requirements for use of machinery.
+This Approved Code of Practice (ACoP) gives practical guidance on the safe use of woodworking machinery.
+With the exception of hand held portable machines, the ACoP applies to woodworking machinery used in all working environments for processing, cutting and shaping timber and composite materials.
+The ACoP covers the provision of information and training as well as aspects of guarding and other hazards encountered in the woodworking industry such as noise and dust.
+It is not an exhaustive guide on the guarding and safe operation of woodworking machinery but a practical guide as to how the legal requirements for health and safety may be met.
 The guidance gives further advice on the requirements of the ACoP.
-Although hand held machines are excluded from this ACoP, many of the principles in machine guarding and work practices set out in the ACoP can be applied to their use.
+Although hand held portable machines are excluded from this ACoP, many of the principles in machine guarding and work practices set out in the ACoP can be applied to their use.